 The Brief

 Can You Trust AI with Legal Advice?
-What Freelancers Need to Know
+What Business Owners Need to Know

 AI tools can help with research and drafting, but when it comes to contracts and AI legal advice, you need to know what’s real and what’s made up.

-These errors, known as AI hallucinations, could mean citing fake laws, suggesting incorrect contract terms, or giving you advice that doesn’t apply in your state.
+One common error, known as an AI hallucination, could mean citing fake laws, suggesting incorrect contract terms, or giving you advice that doesn’t apply in your state.
 And if you act on it—signing a bad contract, skipping a required disclosure, or relying on the wrong legal clause—you could find yourself in trouble.
 In fact, there have been recent cases where lawyers used AI-generated legal citations in court without checking, only to discover the cases were completely made up.

 Here’s how to use AI responsibly for legal tasks—and when to slow down and get a second opinion.